rdappel/courses/pages/computer-programming-cpp/index.md

 # Week 1 - Introduction to C++

-Summary: You’ll learn the basics of C++ programming, and cover conditionals and loops.
+Summary: You’ll learn the basics of C++ programming, and review conditionals and loops.

 [Getting Started](/appel/computer-programming-cpp/getting-started)